chudur-budur/nsga2-gnuplot-v1.1.6/README.md

 Volume: 6
 Number: 2
 Pages: 182-197

 ---------------------------------------------------------------------------

 ---------------------------------------------------------------------------

 NOTE: This archive contains routines for ploting the objective data realtime using gnuplot.
 The code has been written for posix compliant operating systems and uses standard piping method provided by GNU C library.
 The routines should work on any unix and unix like OS having gnuplot installed and which are posix compliant.

 ---------------------------------------------------------------------------

 How to compile and run the program
 ---------------------------------------------------------------------------

 Makefile has been provided for compiling the program on linux (and unix-like) systems.
 Edit the Makefile to suit your need.
 By default, provided Makefile attempts to compile and link all the existing source files into one single executable.

-Name of the executable produced is: nsga2r
+Name of the executable produced is: `nsga2r`

-To run the program type: ./nsga2r random_seed
+To run the program type: `./nsga2r random_seed`
-Here random_seed is a real number in (0,1) which is used as a seed for random number generator.
+Here `random_seed` is a real number in `(0,1)` which is used as a seed for random number generator.
 You can also store all the input data in a text file and use a redirection operator to give the inputs to the program in a convenient way.
-You may use the following syntax: ./nsga2r random_seed <inp_file.in, where "inp_file.in" is the file that stores all the input parameters
+You may use the following syntax: `./nsga2r random_seed < inp_file.in`, where
+"`inp_file.in`" is the file that stores all the input parameters

 ---------------------------------------------------------------------------